networkservicemesh/networkservicemesh/docs/env.md

 * *NSMD_API_ADDRESS* - Specifies IP address and port to start NSMD server (default ":5001")
 * *INSECURE* - Allows to start NSMD in insecure mode (all `grpc.Dial()` will be called with `grpc.WithInsecure()`)
+* *NSE_TRACKING_INTERVAL* - registry notification interval that NSE is still alive in seconds

 **NSMD-K8S**